 Thinking about going to the Bahamas?
-Well, with its beaches, watersports, coral reefs, around 2,000 islands to explore, and yet more beaches, we can definitely see why.
+Well, with its beaches, watersports, coral reefs, around 2,000 islands to explore, and yet more beaches, I can definitely see why.
 This cluster of Caribbean beauty spots is world-famous: say “Bahamas” and everyone knows the vibe.

 Or do they?
 Because actually, there’s really a lot of stuff about the Bahamas that makes us think it’s not that safe.
-There’s a lot to take into account, what with the violent crime levels on the rise, petty theft, sexual assaults, drug trafficking gangs, as well as other hassles.
+There’s a lot to take into account, what with the violent crime levels on the rise, petty theft, sexual assault, drug trafficking gangs, as well as other hassles.

 There’s information on what islands of the Bahamas are safe, how solo female travellers can make the most of their trip, what the situation is with public transport – and even when hurricane season is because that is also an issue in the Caribbean!